 The Coquina Sands neighborhood features a variety of housing options, from single-family houses to condominiums.
 It is situated near the best of the city's amenities, such as Lowdermilk Park and the Naples Preserve.
 Locals also love visiting Nectar Lab Kava Bar.

-Since it’s close to Downtown Naples, residents of Coquina Sands can bike to the city in about 15 minutes.
-And for those with school-aged children, Coquina Sands provides access to some of the area's best schools, including Lake Park Elementary School and Naples High School.
+Since they’re close to Downtown Naples, residents of Coquina Sands can bike to the city in about 15 minutes.
+And for families with school-aged children, Coquina Sands provides access to some of the area's best schools, including Lake Park Elementary School and Naples High School.

 Old Naples

-Old Naples is a great place to be if you’re looking to be close to the best attractions of Naples!
-It features a mix of high-end condos and single-family homes near Naples Bay and Tamiami Trail.
+Old Naples is a great place to live if you’re looking to be close to all the things to do in Naples, Florida.
+The area features a mix of high-end condos and single-family homes near Naples Bay and Tamiami Trail.
 Old Naples residents can enjoy easy beach access through Naples Pier or Naples Beach.

-Locals love visiting the area’s various local restaurants and art galleries along 5th Avenue South.
+Locals also love visiting the area’s various local restaurants and art galleries along 5th Avenue South.
 (You definitely won’t want to miss out on the district’s outdoor concerts and street festivals!)
-And after you’ve eaten, you can head over to Third Street South for some shopping or to grab dessert at one of the cafes.
+And after a nice lunch or dinner, you can head over to Third Street South for some shopping or to grab dessert and coffee at one of the cafes.

-Just like with many larger cities, commuting from the suburbs into the city is often difficult — especially during rush hour.
+Just as it is in many larger cities, commuting from the suburbs into the city is often difficult — especially during rush hour.
 The Golden Gate and Immokalee routes are known for having heavy traffic, so make sure you plan out your day ahead of time and leave early before traveling into the city.

 Students from a Collier County public school in Naples, Florida, pose for a picture with giraffes during a field trip to the zoo.